TJLeiber/Parsing/README.md

 ![parsing options](https://github.com/TJLeiber/BiaffineGraphBasedParser/blob/main/misc/Screenshot%202024-06-15%20at%2010.49.12.png)
 <br>
 <br>
-The command should have alloed you to go from a file like the following:
+The command should have allowed you to go from a file like the following:
 ![source.txt](https://github.com/TJLeiber/BiaffineGraphBasedParser/blob/main/misc/Screenshot%202024-06-15%20at%2010.41.01.png)
 <br>
 <br>
 To the following target file containing parsed sentences:
+<br><br>
 ![target.txt](https://github.com/TJLeiber/BiaffineGraphBasedParser/blob/main/misc/Screenshot%202024-06-15%20at%2010.56.04.png)
 <br>
 <br>